THIS IS

 ARTICLE 7

-Article 7 of the decree requires electricity companies to continuously identify high-risk areas for wildlife electrocution in their service regions.
+Article 7 of the decree requires electric utility companies to continuously identify high-risk areas for wildlife electrocution in their service regions.
 They must implement the latest guidelines for preventing and mitigating electrocution, ensuring timely action to eliminate these hotspots.
 The goal is to reduce biodiversity loss and protect wildlife.

 ARTICLE 14